endo-angel/ct-angel/README.md

 ### 3.1 Workflow  diagram
 ![Workflow](http://47.116.58.103/ct-model/static/ct-imgs/workflow.png)
 ### 3.2 Model  training
-#### 3.2.1 Training a model for extracting valid regions of CT images
+#### 3.2.1 Training the model for extracting valid regions of CT images
    We first trained UNet++ to extract valid areas in CT images using 289 randomly selected CT images and tested it in other 600 randomly selected CT images.
 The training images were labelled with the smallest rectangle containing all valid areas by researchers.
 The model successfully extracted valid areas in 600 images in testing set with an accuracy of 100%.
-#### 3.2.2 Training a model for detecting suspicious lesions in CT images
+#### 3.2.2 Training the model for detecting suspicious lesions in CT images
    For detecting suspicious lesions on CT scans, 691 images of COVID-19 pneumonia infection lesions labelled by radiologists and 300 images randomly selected from patients of non-COVID-19 pneumonia were used.
 Taking the raw CT scan images as input with a resolution of 512×512, and the labelled map from the expert as output, UNet++ was used to train in Keras in an image-to-image manner.
 The suspicious region was predicted under a confidence cutoff value of 0.50, and a prediction box pixel of over 25.
 ### 3.3 Model  testing
 #### 3.3.1 Testing datasets